DragonOfMath/discord-dragon-bot/docs/index.md

 Aliases: `whodidthis`, `ifunny`, `9gag`, `funwaa`, `smartphowned`, `weedbro`, `thisissosad`, `xbox`

 Add one of these watermarks to an image (and optional text for some): `whodidthis`, `ifunny`, `9gag`, `funwaa`, `smartphowned`, `weedbro`, `thisissosad`, `xbox`.
 (Tip: you can use a command alias or a parameter to specify the watermark you want)

+### `halloween [imageURL] [palette]`

+Aliases: `halloweenify`, `hallowify`, `spookify`, `spoopify`

+Available only during October: posterizes your avatar (or any image) to halloween colors.
+Palettes to choose from: devil, birthday, ghost, pumpkin, goldandblack, fashionista, scared, witch, love, cake, nightmare, trickortreat, dark, playful, makeup, deadly, monster, horror, simple, happyhalloween

+### ~~`retrowave [imageURL] [palette] -a/-aberration -g/-glitch`~~

+Aliases: `synthwave`, `outrun`, `retrofy`, `outrunify`

+Posterizes your avatar (or any image) to a color palette used in Retrowave/Synthwave/Outrun media.
+Optional customization includes chromatic aberration and "glitch" effects.
+Palettes to choose from: outrun1, outrun2, outrun3

 ### `place [color] [xpos] [ypos]`